Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 ### Target Audience

-This document is written for system administrators and developers familiar with setting up users, authorization, web servers, and databases.
+This document is written for system administrators and software developers.

 ### Prerequisites